This is Not a Sequel: Chapter 2

 “You didn’t tell me,” she said.

-Ryder’s smile appeared, quick and controlled.
+The smile appeared, quick and controlled.

 “I didn’t think it mattered,” he said.

-Lady stared at him long enough that the smile went stale.
+She held it long enough that the smile went stale.

 Ryder glanced at it anyway.

-“Work,” he said, like an accusation.
+“Work,” he said.
+Like an accusation.

-Lady’s fingers tightened on the cup.
+Her fingers tightened on the cup.

 “Yeah,” she said.
 “Work.
 The thing that pays our rent.”